The Prodigy: The Day Is My Enemy (2010–2015)

-No Tourists, Flint's death, and return to touring (2016–present)
+No Tourists, Flint's death, return to touring and Announcement of 2026 Music (2016–present)

 The Prodigy's seventh studio album, No Tourists, was released on 2 November 2018 under a new recording deal with BMG Rights Management.
 The deal reunited the group with Howlett's song publishing, which BMG had acquired from EMI Music Publishing in 2012 as part of the Virgin Music catalogue.

 On 4 March 2019, Flint was found dead at his home in Essex, weeks after the band had toured Australia and New Zealand.
-The rest of the Prodigy's tour dates were cancelled.
+The rest of The Prodigy's tour dates were cancelled.
 Following Flint's death, fans began using the Twitter hashtag "Firestarter4Number1" on various social media platforms to get "Firestarter" to number one on the UK singles chart out of respect for Flint and to raise awareness of suicide among men.
-In August 2020, Howlett said that the Prodigy will continue.
-That Christmas Day, he confirmed that new music will be released at some point in 2021.
+In August 2020, Howlett said that The Prodigy will continue.
 Former member Leeroy Thornhill said that Howlett had been working on a new Prodigy album at the time of Flint's death, and wishes to complete it as a tribute to Flint.
-On 10 February 2021, the band announced their plans to begin production on a documentary film about the band's history, with a now unknown title and release date.
+On 10 February 2021, the band announced their plans to begin production on a documentary film about the band's history, with an as-yet unknown title and release date.
 It will be directed by long time collaborator Paul Dugdale and produced by Pulse Films.

 On 7 March 2022, The Prodigy announced a return to the stage with a 10-date tour of the UK in July to coincide with the 25th anniversary of The Fat of the Land, also hinting that new material would be performed on the tour.

-On the 28 October 2022, the band announced they would be returning to live shows outside of the UK for the first time in four years, stating that in 2023 new dates will be added, including the festival circuit, with a June date in Austria confirmed.
-Further tour dates would be announced in due course.
+On 28 October 2022, the band announced they would be returning to live shows outside of the UK for the first time in four years, stating that in 2023 new dates were added, including the festival circuit, with a June date in Austria confirmed among others.

+On 19 February 2025, after the 'Disrupta' tour ended in Australia, The Prodigy confirmed on social media that a new album is coming.
+This came after two new songs were played by the band on the tour, and on the UK tour in the months prior.

+On 24 June 2025, the band announced that they would be embarking on a 10 date UK tour in mid-late April 2026, with Carl Cox as support playing a 2 hour, 3 deck vinyl set every night of the tour.

+The Prodigy plans to release new music in 2026.
+The announcement was accompanied by news of their "Warrior Dance" music festival, with tickets going on sale in November 2025.